 What do I need to bring if I want to join in on a road ride session?

-In addition to your session fee (£3.00 for members/£4 for non-members) this is the same as for a club session, see above, plus the list below; but please note appropriate clothing is absolutely essential as cycling is a cold sport on all but the warmest days.
+We are not currently charging for road ride sessions.
+Please note appropriate clothing is absolutely essential as cycling is a cold sport on all but the warmest days.
 Road cyclists do not usually wear a rucksack, but if you do not have purpose designed clothing and equipment this may be necessary :

 - Rain protection